Facing a New Year when you Grief – 6 Mindful Tips

-While other people may make New Year’s resolutions, a new year without a loved one can create painful challenges.
-It is difficult enough to live each day as it comes when our heart and soul is grieving, and it can be scary to think of a whole new year ahead of us.
+While other people may make resolutions for the new year, a new year without a loved one can create painful challenges.
+A broken heart can make it difficult to live each day when our hearts and soul are grieving, and it can be scary to think of a whole new year ahead of us.
 Leaving the previous year behind can leave us feeling empty and lonely, making us wonder what the new year will bring and whether we will be able to face any more pain.

-Some days are just too painful to wake up not knowing what we’ll do with the day, let alone what we’ll do with a whole new year.
+Some days are just too painful to wake up, not knowing what we’ll do with the day, let alone what we’ll do with a whole new year.
 Burdened by grief, we may fear that the new year will be no different.
-Our heart and soul yearns for the person we’ve lost, as well as the precious memories we shared together.
-We remember how things were and wish we could go back in time, worried we may lose the special memories in time.
+Our heart and soul yearns for the person we’ve lost and the precious memories we shared together.
+We remember how things were and wish we could go back in time, worried we may lose the special memories over time.

 For different grievers, the approach of a new year may mean different things.
 Whether we look forwards to, dread, or ignore a new year is likely to be determined by where we are in the grieving process.
 The question isn’t whether grief will appear but how we will deal with it.

-I hope that as you find the strength to courageously walk through your grief, and that you will eventually find the strength to look forwards to the New Year with a sense of wonder about what it might bring.
+As you find the strength to courageously walk through your grief day by day, I hope you will find the strength to look forward to the New Year and may even feel a sense of wonder about what it might bring.

-- Don’t compare your grief journey to others’ or feel that you should be grieving differently.
+- Don’t compare your grief journey to others or feel that you should be grieving differently.
 Each grief journey is different; you are exactly where you need to be.
-Give yourself permission to grieve the way you want to
+Give yourself permission to grief the way you want to

 - Allow your heart and soul to heal, one day at a time, by being kind and gentle with yourself.